 (c) To regularly supervise the efficacy of the Company's internal control, internal audit and risk control systems, including tax compliance risks, and, in particular: i) to ensure the independence and efficacy in its functions of the internal audit service and, in particular, monitor the independence of the unit responsible for the internal audit function; (ii) to propose the selection, appointment, reappointment and removal of the head of the internal audit service; (iii) to propose the budget for said service; (iv) to approve its priorities and work programs, ensuring that it focuses primarily on the main risks the Company is exposed to; (v) to receive regular report-backs on its activities; (vi) to review the annual work program and the yearly activities report of the internal audit service; (vii) to be informed of any incidents arising during the implementation of the internal audit service's yearly work program; (viii) to verify that senior management acts in accordance with the conclusions and recommendations contained in its reports; and (ix) to discuss any significant weaknesses detected in the internal control system in the course of the audit with the account auditors, all of which must not diminish its impartiality.
-For this purpose, the Audit Committee may submit recommendations or suggestions to the Board of Directors and the corresponding deadline for the follow-up.
+For this purpose, the Audit Committee may submit recommendations or suggestions to the Board of Directors and the corresponding deadline for the follow-up

-In particular, at its meeting of December 11, 2019, the Audit Committee reviewed and supervised the effectiveness of internal control, internal audit and risk control management during the 2019 financial year and supervised the proposals and approved the 2020 plan and budget for the internal audit service.
-Likewise, throughout the year, it monitors the actions taken by internal audit, the Audit Committee proposed a new head of the Internal Audit Department, due to the vacancy left by the previous Department Head.
+In particular, at its meeting of December 14, 2020, the Audit Committee reviewed and supervised the effectiveness of internal control, internal audit and risk control management during 2020, and supervised the proposals and approved the plan and budget of the internal audit service for 2021.
+Likewise, throughout the year, it monitored the actions take by the internal audit service.